kl1nton/2_SBA_Practice_Papers/2_SBA_Practice_Paper.md

 ### Q91
 All of the following statements regarding _interferons_ are correct, EXCEPT that they:

-	A. Are induced by dsRNA - T
+	A. Are induced by dsRNA
-	B. Are typically specific to their host species cell of origin - T
+	B. Are typically specific to their host species cell of origin
-	C. Appear typically before antibodies in viral infections - T
+	C. Appear typically before antibodies in viral infections
-	D. Inhibit the growth of both DNA and RNA viruses - T
+	D. Inhibit the growth of both DNA and RNA viruses
 	E. Enhance the metabolism of infected cells

 #### Answer: C. Appear typically before antibodies in viral infections - *FALSE* = E. Enhance the metabolism of infected cells - TRUE
-- Interferons are a heterogeneous group of endogenous glycoproteins which inhibit the growth of viruses, bacteria, protozoa and cancer cells by blocking the translation of proteins.
-They are the most important part of the non-specific defence response to viral infections.
-Interferons classically appear within hours of initiation of viral replication, in contrast to antibodies, which take some days to appear.
-They are species-specific, so therapy with animal interferons is ineffective in humans.
+- Interferons are a heterogeneous group of endogenous glycoproteins which inhibit the growth of viruses, bacteria, protozoa and cancer cells by blocking the translation of proteins
+- Most important part of non-specific defence response to viral infections
+- Appear within hours of initiation of viral replication
+	- in contrast to antibodies, which take some days to appear
+- Species-specific - therapy with animal interferons is ineffective in humans

-### Q92 - LEARN
+### Q92
 Which of the following statements regarding the hepatitis B virus (HBV) is correct?

-	A. HBV belongs to the Picornaviridae group of viruses - F
+	A. HBV belongs to the Picornaviridae group of viruses
-	B. Hepatitis B cannot be transmitted via breast milk - F
+	B. Hepatitis B cannot be transmitted via breast milk
-	C. 25% of patients infected with hepatitis B become chronic carriers - F
+	C. 25% of patients infected with hepatitis B become chronic carriers
 	D. Risk of transmission from needlestick injuries is greater for HBV than for HIV
 	E. HBV vaccines are live attenuated vaccines